microsoft/FHIR-Converter/docs/how-to-guides/monitoring.md

     | where TimeGenerated > ago(3hours)
     | where Properties contains <latency_metric_name>
     | project TimeGenerated, Metric = tostring(Properties.Metric), Latency = tostring(Properties.Duration), OperationId

+    // in the case of multiple Container Apps deployed to the same Container Apps Environment, get traces associated with one specific Container App
+    AppTraces
+    | where TimeGenerated > ago(3hours)
+    | where cloud_RoleInstance contains <Container App name> // may also replace with a specific Revision name, found in the "Revisions and Replicas" blade of the Container App
     ```

   * Sample KQL queries for metrics: